 There was a ceremony held in 1974, the year after we shut CTSS down for good, to honor those who worked on the system and those who supported it.
 A list of people involved was compiled.

-The IEEE Computer Society History Committee has prepared a document in honor of the 50th anniversary of CTSS, titled The Compatible Time Sharing System (1961-1973) Fiftieth Anniversary Commemorative Overview.
-It was edited by Dave Walden and Tom Van Vleck.
+The IEEE Computer Society History Committee published a document in honor of the 50th anniversary of CTSS, titled The Compatible Time Sharing System (1961-1973) Fiftieth Anniversary Commemorative Overview, edited by the late Dave Walden and Tom Van Vleck.
 It contins an extensive bibliography, and interviews with Corby, Marge Daggett, Bob Daley, Peter Denning, David Alan Grier, Dick Mills, Roger Roach, Allan Scherr, and me.
 (Chapter 2 of the brochure is derived from this web page.)
 The document was published on 24 June, 2011, and is available at the IEEE Computer Society History Committee site.
 It is mirrored at this site with IEEE permission.
 (48 pages, 3MB PDF)

 Listings for the source of CTSS as of about 1972 are online in Jerry Saltzer's files at CSAIL.
 You can download a 5MB ZIP file that contains the compilation listings for the supervisor, salvager, daemon, and commands (including MAIL and RUNOFF).
 A few extra files are needed, located in Jerry's source directory at CSAIL.

 (July 2010) Dave Pitts has created a version of CTSS running on a 7094 simulator written by Paul Pierce.
 You can log in, execute commands, and compile and run MAD and FAP programs.